ruddy17/UnityInspectorButton/README.md

 # UnityInspectorButton
-Allow to create buttons binded to methods for Unity Components.
+It extends the Unity Inspector UI by allowing you to turn your methods into clickable buttons.